dacq7/react-preferences-dashboard/README.md

+🎯 Purpose

+This project was created to demonstrate core React concepts with a clean and simple interactive UI, without using backend or external libraries.

+📌 Author

+Developed by Diego.

 # React Preferences Dashboard

 Interactive React application that allows users to customize UI preferences and see changes reflected in real time.